The18thWarrior/ennube-ai/README.md

 This is an example application that shows how `next-auth` is applied to a basic Next.js app.

+It includes:
+- Basic authentication with Auth0 provider
+- Server-side and client-side authentication examples
+- Route protection using middleware
+- OAuth integration with Salesforce (allowing users to connect their Salesforce instance)

 The deployed version can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app)

 ### About NextAuth.js